-A great deal more could be said about these three challenges, all of them connected-climate change fuelling migration and conflict; conflict, too, fuelling migration-but there are a number of other, very significant challenges to human rights that are also increasing in scope and intensity today.
+A great deal more could be said about these three challenges, all of them connected - climate change fuelling migration and conflict; conflict, too, fuelling migration - but there are a number of other, very significant challenges to human rights that are also increasing in scope and intensity today.

 There is a global rise in hatred being directed at members of racial, ethnic and religious groups, as well as against foreigners and other minorities.
-In many countries, what used to be extremist ideas have now entered the political mainstream, in tandem with a nativist, exclusionary, and intolerant world view that also attacks efforts to maintain multilateral agreements and measures to ensure greater social justice.
-And this world view exacerbates global instability by shirking, instead of sharing, global burdens.
+In many countries, what used to be extremist ideas have now entered the in tandem with political mainstream, nativist, а exclusionary, and intolerant worldview that also attacks efforts to maintain multilateral agreements and measures to ensure greater social justice.
+And this world-view exacerbates global instability by shirking, instead of sharing, global burdens.